 We recommend that you use Method 1.
 Using an apex domain, like example.com is not recommended, because if our IP address were to change you will have to manually update your DNS records.
 Using a subdomain with CNAME record means that we can make this change for you, thus ensuring that your links never break.

-Once you’ve correctly configured your domain to point towards our servers, login to your Jumpshare account and go to Settings.
-Under “Custom Domain” field, type your custom domain depending on what you’ve setup (e.g, example.com or files.example.com) and click Update.
+Once you’ve correctly configured your domain to point towards our servers, login to your Jumpshare account and visit the Settings page.
+Under “Custom Domain” field, type your custom domain depending on what you’ve set up (e.g, example.com or files.example.com) and click Update.
 If everything is set up properly, you will be able to share files using your own custom domain.